El Niño–Southern Oscillation

+Changes to temperature and precipitation are different during El Niño and La Niña, and vary from season to season.

 El Niño–Southern Oscillation (ENSO) is a global climate phenomenon that emerges from variation in winds and sea surface temperatures over the tropical Pacific Ocean.
-Those variations have an irregular pattern but do have some semblance of cycles.
-The occurrence of ENSO is not predictable.
+Those variations have an irregular pattern but do have some appearance of cycles.
+The occurrence of ENSO is not easily predictable.
 It affects the climate of much of the tropics and subtropics, and has links (teleconnections) to higher-latitude regions of the world.
 The warming phase of the sea surface temperature is known as "El Niño" and the cooling phase as "La Niña".
 The Southern Oscillation is the accompanying atmospheric oscillation, which is coupled with the sea temperature change.

-El Niño is associated with higher than normal air sea level pressure over Indonesia, Australia and across the Indian Ocean to the Atlantic.
+El Niño is associated with higher than normal sea level air pressure over Indonesia and Australia, and across the Indian Ocean to the Atlantic Ocean.
 La Niña has roughly the reverse pattern: high pressure over the central and eastern Pacific and lower pressure through much of the rest of the tropics and subtropics.
-The two phenomena last a year or so each and typically occur every two to seven years with varying intensity, with neutral periods of lower intensity interspersed.
-El Niño events can be more intense but La Niña events may repeat and last longer.
-El Niño events, on average, reduced Panama Canal Water Times–contrary to belief.
+The two phenomena typically last approximately one year each and typically occur every two to seven years with varying intensity, with neutral periods of lower intensity interspersed.
+El Niño events can be more intense, but La Niña events may repeat and last longer.

-A key mechanism of ENSO is the Bjerknes feedback (named after Jacob Bjerknes in 1969) in which the atmospheric changes alter the sea temperatures that in turn alter the atmospheric winds in a positive feedback.
+A key mechanism of ENSO is the Bjerknes feedback (named after Jacob Bjerknes in 1969) in which the atmospheric changes alter the sea temperatures that, in turn, alter the atmospheric winds in a positive feedback.
 Weaker easterly trade winds result in a surge of warm surface waters to the east and reduced ocean upwelling on the equator.
-In turn, this leads to warmer sea surface temperatures (called El Niño), a weaker Walker circulation (an east-west overturning circulation in the atmosphere) and even weaker trade winds.
-Ultimately the warm waters in the western tropical Pacific are depleted enough so that conditions return to normal.
+In turn, this leads to warmer sea surface temperatures (called El Niño), a weaker Walker circulation (an east—west overturning circulation in the atmosphere) and even weaker trade winds.
+Ultimately, the warm waters in the western tropical Pacific are depleted enough so that conditions return to normal.
 The exact mechanisms that cause the oscillation are unclear and are being studied.